BumblebeeAS/hardware/AUV-4/README.md

 ### Firmware Directory
 This project contains the following firmware:
 1. Actuator
    - Firmware of the manipulator arm.
 2. CAN (Controlled Area Network)
    - General overview of the CAN protocol
 3. PMB (Power Monitoring Board)
    - Monitor battery status
 4. SBC-CAN
    - Serial communication with SBC
    - Translate SBC message to CAN format
 5. STB (Sensor & Telemetry Board)
    - Internal Sensors & Screen Display
 6. TAB (Thruster & Actuation Board)
    - Thruster control
    - High level actuation controls (TBA)

 ### Other Directory
 1. Getting Started
- - For plebs that is new to the project.
+   - For plebs that are new to the project.
 2. Scripts
    - For ~~lazy~~ people who wants the machine to do their work.

 ## Built With